 COVID-19 has had an immediate and drastic effect on the Canadian economy.

-We have compiled the following summary of the resources and financial assistance that is presently available, which you may wish to consider as you prepare to mitigate the impact of COVID-19 on your organization.
+We have compiled the following summary of the federal resources and financial assistance that is presently available, which you may wish to consider as you prepare to mitigate the impact of COVID-19 on your organization.

 A federal economic aid package worth $82 billion was unveiled on March 18, 2020 to help Canadian workers and businesses weather the COVID-19 storm.
 Additional information about the measures that are included can be found below.
 Information about the entire aid package can be found via the Department of Finance news release.

-The following resources are available to businesses across Canada:
+Financial resources available to businesses across Canada: